Do you ever feel overburdened by the weight of all the things you have to get done during the day or during the week?

 nTask is free and lets you create unlimited tasks, checklists, meetings and more.

-Second on our list of the best GTD apps is FacileThings.
+Second, on our list of the best GTD apps is FacileThings.
 A productivity tool specifically designed to implement getting things done philosophy, FacileThings allow you to organize and manage your tasks by keeping in view all the essential components of the GTD structure.

-It’s a GTD app which is meant for people who strictly follow the GTD methodology.
+It’s a GTD app that is meant for people who strictly follow the GTD methodology.
 The tool caters individually to each and every component of the method in a way that you have all the options to follow through the steps one by one or fill in details in a random pattern, all pertaining to your needs.

 With an aesthetically pleasing design and easy to understand interface, FacileThings tries to fit every GTD component into one workflow to make getting things done easily for you.
-Easily capture ideas like a simple notepad, clarify and organize according to their course of action, and finally review them on weekly basis to monitor performance.
+Easily capture ideas like a simple notepad, clarify and organize according to their course of action, and finally review them on a weekly basis to monitor performance.

-30 Days free trial and paid monthly plans.
+- 30 Days free trial and paid monthly plans.
 Paid plans start at $12 per month.

 In complete contrast with FacileThings, Todoist takes a rather simplistic approach on the GTD method and works on quick brain-dump of ideas by creating to-do lists, organizing and prioritizing tasks, creating subtasks and dependencies as well as creating projects and subprojects.

 With due dates and recurring tasks reminders, you can easily organize all your tasks according to their frequency of occurrence and check off the tasks that have been done.
-In this way, you can get a clear picture of all the tasks currently in progress and the ones which need to be done in future.
+In this way, you can get a clear picture of all the tasks currently in progress and the ones which need to be done in the future.

 Furthermore, through Todoist, you can also review your project’s performance via visually appealing charts and graphs which help in understanding the current progress and future actions for goals achievement.

-Free for Basic and Premium ($29 per year) plans.
+- Free for Basic and Premium ($29 per year) plans.

-Nirvana is a cloud-based task manager which is specifically built for the implementation of GTD method.
+Nirvana is a cloud-based task manager that is specifically built for the implementation of the GTD method.
 The application comes with built-in features of how much time and energy a task will need to complete, along with an option to set due dates to stay on track with the upcoming projects.